 Students who receive a refund of financial aid prior to withdrawing owe a repayment of those funds.
-Students will be contacted by the Financial Aid Office in such situations and will be given 30 days to repay the funds to Lackawanna College.
+Students will be contacted by the Financial Aid Office in such situations and immediately become responsible for repayment of funds to Lackawanna College.
 Students who fail to return the unearned portion of federal financial aid funds given to them will become ineligible for continued receipt of financial aid until such time as the repayment is made.